Hasakah city offensive: The offensive

 On 5 June, the Kurdish YPG and Syriac SMC militias joined Syrian government troops at their security center on Mount Kawkab, in an attempt to prevent any possible ISIL attacks on the city.
 The next day, ISIL used howitzer artillery against Syrian Army positions near Mount Kawkab.

-On 6 June, Syrian government forces launched a counterattack and recaptured the Panorama checkpoint, the prison, and the Al-Hasakah Power Plant.
+On 6 June, Syrian government forces launched a counterattack and recaptured the Panorama checkpoint, the prison, and the Hasakah Power Plant.
 That night, after not getting involved since the start of the offensive, the YPG started fighting ISIL, on the western outskirts of the northern part of the city that they control.
-Kurdish involvement began after they were criticised by city figures for not defending Al-Hasakah, and were subsequently recognised as "a primary combat force in the city" after several meetings.
+Kurdish involvement began after they were criticised by city figures for not defending Hasakah, and were subsequently recognised as "a primary combat force in the city" after several meetings.
 By the next day, the Syrian Army had recaptured Al-Dawoudiyah and Abyad.
 Soon afterwards, the Syrian Army repelled a new ISIL attack on the prison and power plant that lasted most of the morning and into the afternoon.
 Later, the Syrian Army continued its counterattack, and recaptured the villages of Al-Watwatiyah and Al-Mishtal Al-Zura’yy, pushing ISIL back up to 2 kilometers from the city.
-Clashes continued near the prison and the electricity company, as the Syrian Arab Air Force bombed ISIL positions along the Al-Hasakah-Al-Shaddadah road, and in Al-Shaddadah itself.
+Clashes continued near the prison and the electricity company, as the Syrian Arab Air Force bombed ISIL positions along the Hasakah-Al-Shaddadah road, and in Al-Shaddadah itself.

-On 8 June, the Syrian Army continued its counterattack and reportedly recaptured the village of Aliyah, thus creating a 12 kilometer buffer zone around Al-Hasakah city.
+On 8 June, the Syrian Army continued its counterattack and reportedly recaptured the village of Aliyah, thus creating a 12 kilometer buffer zone around Hasakah city.
 The same day, the Syrian Army was declared "triumphant" in their defense of the city by the pro-Syrian government Al-Masdar News.